Aviation Social Media marketing with Kim Walsh Phillips

 Kim Walsh-Phillips: Never want to come across, yeah, sorry, go ahead?

 Paula Williams: I just said wow.
-It’s amazing to me that somebody would be doing marketing with no endgame.
+It’s amazing to me that somebody would be doing marketing with no endgame to sell their products and services.

 Kim Walsh-Phillips: Exactly, it’s incredible because you can’t have an ROI if you don’t plan for it.
+And for small business that’s even more important.
 I mean, you’d never want to come across as the used car salesman, balancing on his next skill.

 But you do need to ensure you give your prospects a consistent opportunity to connect and do business with you.
-So before you start doing your next post or your next ad, plan out how those ads and posts are going to turn into a sale.
+So before you start doing your next post or your next ad, plan out how those ads and posts are going to turn into a sale to their target audience.
 And what I recommend is you actually start from the backwards, to the front.

 So you first determine what is going to be our offer to get them into a conversation with us.
 And then how can we drive content to that offer, and then how can we begin to attract the right prospects to us?
 So you can begin with the end in mind.